Data-Science-for-Linguists-2025/Critical-Role-Analysis/final_report.md

 ## Motivations & Research Questions

-My goal for my project has been to conduct a discourse analysis on these two data sets to look into the balance of DM to player speech between a man DM (Critical Role, Matt) and a woman DM (Dimension 20, Aabria).<br>
+My goal for my project is to conduct a discourse analysis on these two data sets to look into the balance of DM to player speech between a man DM (Critical Role, Matt) and a woman DM (Dimension 20, Aabria).<br>
 A secondary goal, while looking at the data, was to consider the balance at a table between players themselves, without the DM.
 Are players who are men or women talking more often, saying more words, taking more time?
 Or is there more of an equal balance?

 ## Analysis